Cmdliner/Gamma/README.md

 - deals (pending, accepted )
 - google sheets, google analytics
 - withdraw earnings if referred user is active and if referr has at least one transaction that day
-- Create custom error class that extends normal error class and has a static from method that can be used to convert normal errors to custom errors setting other values to default
-- Implement App Wide API keys or other form of api authorization mechanism
-- use express req compressor middleware (gzipped)
 - Check uniqueness of phone numbers on registering and handle errors appropriately
 - implement rate limiting for reset-password and verify-bvn endpoints
 - implement compression for endpoints with large data sets